-- (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect throughout the United Kingdom. - 8.
-This Direction shall take effect on the day it is published.
+- (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect in England, Scotland and Wales.

+8. This Direction shall take effect on the day it is published.